deprecated-near-examples/place/README.md

-# webrtc-chat
+# NEAR Place

-[WIP] WebRTC based video calls using NEAR to establish connection
+Draw with pixels.
+Your pixels earn you more pixels, so better artists get more pixels to draw.